signal/sprinkles-ui/README.md

 ## Continuous Integration

-All tests are run inside of docker containers on Jenkins to ensure a consistent testing environment.
-They run on every push to the repo.
+All tests are run locally when you push remote.
+A Travis CI build will then be kicked off.
+Please make sure it passes, no PRs will be accepted without a passing Travis CI build.

 ## Testing